MicrosoftDocs/cross-device/project-rome-docs/objectivec-api/remotesystems/MCDRemoteSystemAuthorizationKindFilter.md

 ### filterWithKind
 `+ (nullable instancetype)filterWithKind:(MCDRemoteSystemAuthorizationKind)authorizationKind;`

+A new instance of this class filtered on MCDRemoteSystemAuthorizationKind.

 #### Parameters
+* `authorizationKind`

-* `authorizationKind` The authorization type to filter for.
+The authorization type to filter for.

 #### Returns
 Returns an MCDRemoteSystemAuthorizationKindFilter object with the provided authorization filter.